 For example, gift cards are nice messages from friends and loved ones, bringing you joy and happiness.
 But even though you keep them around, you probably never look at them again.
 You’ve received the message, and therefore you can now let them go.

-I love all things Japan, and this book is no exception.
+I love all things Japan, and The Life-Changing Magic of Tidying Up is no exception.
 Konmari carries a spiritual sense of minimalism and simplicity into your life.
 If you haven’t done a big cleaning event in the last 5 years, do one!
 If this book is what it takes for you to make it happen, or you can’t find the courage yet, go for it.
-The summary on Blinkist is excellent for this one as well, many good points.

 The 16 year old, who lives in a cluttered house, and tends to follow his parents’ example, the 29 year old fashion blogger, who often can’t decide what to wear the next day, and anyone who can’t remember the last time they did a proper spring cleaning.